sonic-net/SONiC/doc/mgmt_netconf/hld_NETCONF-NTT.md

 The role of Netopeer2 are:
 - Parsing and loading Standard based YANG models
 - Configuration Validation based on YANG models loaded
-- NETCONF RFCs capabilities and operations support.
+- NETCONF RFCs capabilities and operations support

 Below diagram shows how NETCONF server fits into the current SONiC Management Framework.
 Note that TransLib, including Transformer and Config Validation (CVL), will be leveraged to translate data from YANG (e.g. Openconfig) to ABNF/Redis schema and vice versa when set/get-ing data to/from REDIS database.